-Epilepsy and seizures affects 2.2 million Americans of all ages.
+Epilepsy and seizures affects more than 3.4 million Americans of all ages.
+2

 3rd Most Common

 Epilepsy is the third most common neurological disorder in the US after Alzheimer’s and stroke.
 3

 40 Different types of Seizures

 There are over 40 different types of seizures.
 Not all of them involve convulsions.
 Tricky little buggers.
 4

 There is no known cause in 70 percent of the cases diagnosed.
 Yep you read that right, 70 percent.
 5

 The mortality rate is 2 to 3 times higher among people with epilepsy.
 6 Oh yeah, and the risk of sudden death is (brace yourself) 24 times greater.
 7

 Our voice matters